alixinne/glslt/README.md

 ## Limitations

-This program is based on the excellent [glsl](https://github.com/phaazon/glsl) crate for parsing and manipulating the GLSL AST in Rust.
-However, since it's only an AST and not a full parse tree, we have currently no way of preserving comments or original formatting.
+This program is based on the [glsl-lang](https://github.com/vtavernier/glsl-lang) crate for parsing and manipulating the GLSL AST in Rust.
+However, since it's only an AST and not a full parse tree, we have currently no way of preserving original formatting.
+Comments are still parsed and are available to library users, but they are not currently included in the output.

 Furthermore, since pre-processor directives have to be passed through to the GPU for accurate execution, shaders which are syntactically invalid without